Academic Master

 Merited neither praise nor infamy.”

-This is an extreme ironical comment on those people who think that if they haven’t committed any sin and nor did any good to the people, are not the sinners.
-Thus, Dante’s work “Inferno” is an irony on all kinds of humans living on this Earth who thinks they will not be judged for what they did, or their bad deeds will be gone forgiven, or their wishes and desires will lead them to the right path.
-Hence the irony is regarding the views and perceptions of humans about death, afterlife and the system of God.
+This is an extremely ironic comment for those people who think that if they haven’t committed any sin and have not done any good to the people, they are not sinners.
+Thus, Dante’s work “Inferno” is an irony on all kinds of humans living on this Earth who think they will not be judged for what they did, or their bad deeds will be forgiven, or their wishes and desires will lead them to the right path.
+Hence, the irony is regarding the views and perceptions of humans about death, the afterlife and the system of God.

 On the other hand, “Utopia” is an account of the irony of how people are governed and how they would like to be governed.
-When the author’s friend Peter told the seaman Hythloday that due to his great knowledge and ideas, he could be very useful to the king.
-Hythloday replied that he wouldn’t be a slave, to which Peter clarified that he isn’t asking him to become a slave.
+When the author’s friend Peter told the seaman Hythloday that due to his great knowledge and ideas, he could be very useful to the king, Hythloday replied that he wouldn’t be a slave, to which Peter clarified that he wasn’t asking him to become a slave.
 In response, Hythloday said, “The change of the word does not alter the matter” (More, pp.16).
 The author presents the irony in the form of a dialogue and covers all the aspects of the government.
-“For your lords are readier to feed idle people than to take care of the sick” (More, pp.21).
-Here, Hythloday makes an ironical comment on God that he takes much care of the idle people who do not want to work for their living or are corrupted people than healing the sick ones.
+“For your lords are readier to feed idle people than to take care of the sick” (More, pp. 21).
+Here, Hythloday makes an ironic comment on God that he takes more care of the idle people who do not want to work for their living or are corrupted people than healing the sick ones.
 Hythloday points out to those corrupted leaders that why would they rob when their stomachs are already turned out of doors (More, pp.21).
-The seaman sensibly raises an ironic argument that what kind of justice is this that the system itself produces thieves and criminals, and when they’re caught, the same system punishes them.
+The seaman sensibly raises an ironic argument: what kind of justice is this?
+The system itself produces thieves and criminals, and when they’re caught, the same system punishes them.

 Works Cited